Juhani

 Use of effective

-professional expertise of quality integration aimed at increasing
+professional expertise of quality integration along with the other necessary business expertises aimed at increasing

 - Increasing competence